dannagle/PacketSender/README.md

 - -b for port
 - -B for iP
 - -t/-u/-s for TCP, UDP, or SSL
+- -r to send an response (macro supported ASCII)

 Binding to dynamic port using TCP
 ```text